respoke/docs/src/client/javascript/guide/phone-calling.md

 ## Overview

 Phone Calling is easy using Respoke.
 First, you must [authenticate](/client/javascript/guide/authentication.html) before connecting to Respoke.
+Then [configure your App Role to use phone calling features](/portal/phone-numbers.html).
 Then we're ready to start writing some code.

 ## Starting Phone Calls